-The Spine Outcomes Research Center offers a popular medical tutorial to undergraduate and post-baccalaureate students at the Johns Hopkins University.
+The Surgical Outcomes Research Center offers a popular medical tutorial to undergraduate and post-baccalaureate students at the Johns Hopkins University.
 In this tutorial, we strive to give students an exposure to academic medicine as it pertains to spine surgery.
 Specifically, this means that we alternate our tutorial on a weekly basis with students observing a surgeon in the clinic (Week A) and assisting a researcher in the office (Week B).

 Because we alternate with the clinic, we structure the tutorial to coincide with the clinic schedule here at the Johns Hopkins Outpatient Center.
 Therefore, we have time slots available on Monday (all day), Wednesday (all day), Thursday (morning) and Friday (all day).
 We ask each student to commit to a 4 hour time slot and to be as consistent as possible during the semester.
-Please check your schedule and determine if this will fit with your class load.